HRAP Online Encyclopedia

 Barnacles

-Often confused for rocks, barnacles are actually a member of the arthropod phylum along with crabs and shrimp.
-The outer shell protects the animal within from predators.
-When underwater, the shells will open and the barnacle will extend it’s “cirri”, a fan like appendage that is used to catch plankton.
-Like other arthropods, barnacles will shed their cirri exoskeletons periodically and these orange feather-like structures can be found in the tide pools or wrack line around Haystack.
-Barnacles grown on most of the rocks in the marine garden, when visiting please walk on the sand to avoid harming these little creatures.
+Often confused as part of the rocks, barnacles are actually a member of the arthropod phylum along with crabs and shrimp.
+The outer shell protects the soft bodied animal within from predators.
+When underwater, the shells will open and the barnacle will extend its cirri - a fan like appendage - to catch plankton.
+Barnacles are upside down on the rocks!
+They’re attached to the rock at their head and feed using their modified legs (cirri).
+Like other arthropods, barnacles will shed their cirri exoskeletons periodically and these feather-like structures can be found in the tide pools or wrack line around Haystack.
+Most barnacles are hermaphrodites, having both male and female sex organs.
+This makes it easy to fertilize their neighbors while living in such close proximity.
+Each barnacle broods the eggs internally until the larva are released to settle somewhere else on their own.
+Barnacles grow on most of the rocks in the marine garden, when visiting please walk on the sand to avoid harming these little creatures.

 Pacific Acorn Barnacle